 Multiantenna Communications Project

-detection for uplink massive multiple-input and multiple-output (MIMO)
+for uplink massive multiple-input and multiple-output (MIMO) systems with

-To resolve large dependency of learning-base detection on the training
+To overcome the significant dependency of learning-based detection on the

-length, we propose two learning-based one-bit ML detection methods:
+training length, we propose two one-bit ML detection methods:

 a biased-learning method and a dithering-and-learning method.